 Whether you struggle or are a whiz in math, we meet you where you are, including if you placed into a developmental math class.
 For information on how you can improve your skills, especially if it’s been awhile since you took a math class, check out the Resources for Students available on this page.
-Here you’ll find support in math labs, tutoring, overcoming math anxiety workshops and our Math FIRS3T redesign program, which provides both self-paced and guided developmental math materials to speed up your studies and increase your proficiency.
+Here you’ll find support in math labs, tutoring and our Math FIRS3T redesign program, which provides both self-paced and guided developmental math materials to speed up your studies and increase your proficiency.

 Prepare for transfer to a four-year institution majoring in mathematics or other subjects requiring a strong math background.
 Develop analytic skills, computer- based problem solving ability and the use of mathematical reasoning to further the scientific method.

 Abigail M. Brackins, Ph.D.

 Frederick D. Chapple Jr.

 Arthur E Cimiluca Jr.